-Currently in Metro Vancouver the closest thing we have to a cycling highway is sections of the Central Valley Greenway (CVG) and BC Parkway.
-Both routes are long and wide enough to accomodate cycle highways, where paved, and lit paths with separation between people cycling and pedestrians could be implemented.
+Currently in Metro Vancouver the closest thing we have to a cycle highway are sections of the Central Valley Greenway (CVG) and BC Parkway.
+Both routes are long and wide enough to accommodate cycle highways, where paved, and lit paths with separation between people cycling and pedestrians could be implemented.

-This route is one of 28 cycle super highways in Denmark, running 17.5 kilometres from the Municipality of Abertslund to downtown Copenhagen.
+This route is one of 45 planned cycle superhighways in Denmark's Capital Region, running 17.5 kilometres from the Municipality of Abertslund to downtown Copenhagen.

-Spanning approximately 500 kilometres, Denmark's cycle superhighways include on-route amenties such as bike pumps, while traffic signals that priortize cycling (known as a 'green wave') reduce wait times at intersections and junctions.
-These new routes are especially beneficial for people who are making journeys that are over five kilometres in length and once complete will increasee the number of cycle lanes in Greater Copenhagen by 15 percent, and reduce public expenditures by EUR 40.3 million ($57 million CAD)!
+Currently spanning 167 kilometres, Denmark's cycle superhighways network includes on-route amenities such as bike pumps, while traffic signals that prioritize cycling (known as a 'green wave') reduce wait times at intersections and junctions.
+These new routes are especially beneficial for people who are making journeys that are over five kilometres in length and once fully complete, will generate a socio-economic surplus of 765 million euros ($1.1 billion CAD)!

 Ruhr Region, Germany

 Cycle highways are planned throughout Germany as part of an ambitious 100 kilometre regional cycling strategy.

 Major cities beyond the Ruhr Area, including Frankfurt, Berlin, Munich, and Nuremburg are considering connecting their city cores to the surrounding suburbs with cycle highways.
 According to the Regional Association Rhur, Germany's cycle highway network is expected to remove 50,000 motor vehicles from the road, resulting in an annual reduction of about 16,000 tones of Co2 emissions.